-Appendix 3 - Fee Remission categories accepted by Boston College
+Appendix 2 - Fee Remission categories accepted by Boston College

-Fee remission is available to students on some FE courses in the following circumstances:
+Fee remission is available to learners on some FE courses in the following circumstances:

-- those aged 16-18; - adults aged 19+ years taking specific English and Maths qualifications or Essential Digital Skills upto Level 1; - adults aged 19+ years in receipt of specific income related benefits on level 1 and level 2 courses only (see below); - eligible adults aged 19 -23 taking Entry or Level 1 qualifications excluding English, Maths and ESOL - eligible adults aged 19-23 taking their first full level 2 qualification; any such qualifications must meet legal entitlement criteria - Eligible adults aged 19+ taking their first full level 3 qualification or level 3 qualification listed on the level 3 adult offer qualifications list. - Adults aged 19-24 who have a (EHCP) Education Health and Care Plan. - Adults in receipt of a low wage, if they are eligible for co-funding and earn less than £17,374.50 annual gross salary.
+- those aged 16-18; - adults aged 19+ years taking specific English and Maths qualifications or Essential Digital Skills upto Level 1; - adults aged 19+ years in receipt of specific income related benefits on level 1 and level 2 courses only (see below); - eligible adults aged 19 -23 taking Entry or Level 1 qualifications excluding English, Maths and ESOL - eligible adults aged 19-23 taking their first full level 2 qualification; any such qualifications must meet legal entitlement criteria - Eligible adults aged 19+ taking their first full level 3 qualification or level 3 qualification listed on the level 3 adult offer qualifications list. - Adults aged 19-24 who have a (EHCP) Education Health and Care Plan. - Adults in receipt of a low wage, if they are eligible for co-funding and earn less than £18,525 annual gross salary.
 In addition the college offers fee support beyond this which can be found in the Boston College Bursary Policy.

-19+ years old FE students studying funded courses at level 2 and below who are unemployed and wishing to enter employment and needing skills training will be eligible for full fee remission - where the learning is directly relevant to both the individual's employment prospects and the needs of the local labour market.
+19+ years old FE learners studying funded courses at level 2 and below who are unemployed and wishing to enter employment and needing skills training will be eligible for full fee remission - where the learning is directly relevant to both the individual's employment prospects and the needs of the local labour market.

-For fee remission purposes a student is defined as unemployed if one or more of the following apply:
+For fee remission purposes a learner is defined as unemployed if one or more of the following apply:

-- They receive Jobseeker's Allowance (JSA), including those receiving National Insurance credits only. - They receive Employment and Support Allowance (ESA) - They receive Universal Credit and their earned income from employment (disregarding benefits) is less than £345 a month (student is sole adult in their benefit claim) or £552 a month (student has a joint benefit claim with their partner) - Are released on temporary license, studying outside a prison environment, and not funded by the Ministry of Justice.
+- They receive Jobseeker's Allowance (JSA), including those receiving National Insurance credits only. - They receive Employment and Support Allowance (ESA) - They receive Universal Credit and their earned income from employment (disregarding benefits) is less than £494 a month (learner is sole adult in their benefit claim) or £782 a month (learner has a joint benefit claim with their partner) - Are released on temporary license, studying outside a prison environment, and not funded by the Ministry of Justice. - These are subject to change by the Government at any time.

-Boston College will use their discretion to fund other students:
+Boston College will use their discretion to fund other learners:

-- They are in receipt of other state benefits (list of eligible benefits below) and their earned income (disregarding benefits) is less than £345 a month (student is sole adult in their benefit claim) or £552 a month (student has a joint benefit claim with their partner). - Want to be employed, or progress into more sustainable employment, and their earned income (disregarding benefits) is less than £345 a month (student is sole adult in their benefit claim) or £552 a month (student has a joint benefit claim with their partner), and you are satisfied identified learning is directly relevant to their employment prospects and the local labour market need.
+- They are in receipt of other state benefits (list of eligible benefits below) and their earned income (disregarding benefits) is less than £494 a month (learner is sole adult in their benefit claim) or £782 a month (learner has a joint benefit claim with their partner). - Want to be employed, or progress into more sustainable employment, and their earned income (disregarding benefits) is less than £494 a month (learner is sole adult in their benefit claim) or £782 a month (learner has a joint benefit claim with their partner), and you are satisfied identified learning is directly relevant to their employment prospects and the local labour market need.